voidAnik/movie-mate/README.md

 ### Flavor Configuration
 - **Flavors**: Configured for development and production environments.
 Different build variants are used to test across various environments without affecting the production build.

+### Dependency Injection
+**GetIt**: GetIt is utilized for dependency injection, managing and providing instances of services and repositories throughout the app, which improves modularity and testability.

+### Localization
+**Language Support**: The app supports multiple languages using EasyLocalization, allowing users to switch between different languages based on their preferences or system settings.

 ### Handling Data and Internet Connectivity
-- **Connectivity Check**: The app checks for internet connectivity and fetches data from the API using `Dio`.
+- **Connectivity Check**: The app checks for internet connectivity and fetches data from the API using `Dio` or personalized data from firestore.
 When offline, data is retrieved from the local `sqflite` database.

 ## Installation
 1. Clone the repository: